norpchen/ProcessGCode/README.md

 * Basic replacement of one command for another (swap G0 for G1, for example)
 * Comment out all instances of a specific code
 * Enforce a maximum and minimum extruder temperature
+* change bed & extruder temperature commands between wait / no-wait / first
 * Resume from a given line number, layer or z-height.
 All movement commands prior will be tracked but not move the head.
-XY position will be recovered, but Z height must be set manually.
+XY position will be recovered, but Z height can be optionally set manually.
 Be careful of resuming after a retraction, as you might get a blob if your filament moves.
 * Convert all movement to absolute or relative mode
 * Remove or pad all comments.
 Padding comments puts a null movement G0 command in front of each comment to prevent the line from being stripped when sent to the printer by the host (useful if you need to track line numbers for a resume).
 * Remove any headers
 * Add filament retraction to non-extrusion moves
 * Create a DESCRIPT.ION file for the output with same basic metrics
-* Append basic metrics to the end of the file (as comments)
+* Append basic metrics to the end (or head) of the file (as comments)
+* rough time estimates
+* convert slicer generated retraction commands to G10 and G11 commands
+* convert to and from Ulticode flavor of gcode (volumetric extrusion units, G10/G11 retraction)

 Then the more fun KISSlicer / Slic3r specific stuff: